hasanma1ik/eduthree/server/controllers/notes.md

  once these terms are created i want them to show there in createClass option, when i select term class is created

+ ClassSchedule

+ Display the current day and date as heading